 In California, the Notice of Sale has to be published before a probate home is sold.
 However, there are exceptions, such as:

 - If the decedent’s will has directed the administrator or executor to conduct a property sale;

 - If the authority to sell the property has been given to the representative through the decedent’s will to sell the property; or

 - If, according to the Independent Administration of Estates Act (IAEA), an estate’s representative has full authority to sell the property.

-To recap, if there is no will, and the estate’s representative does not have the complete authority to perform under the IAEA, a Notice of Sale must get published before the decedent’s property can be sold.
+To recap, if there is no will, and the estate’s representative does not have the complete authority to perform under the Independent Administrations of Estates Act a Notice of Sale must get published before the decedent’s property can be sold.

 Probate requires dealing with a lot of paperwork and being aware of the proper authorities to do so in each county across the state.
 As we have indicated in the past, the forms you need are available on the California Judicial Council in this section of the website at no charge.

 The detailed answers to Who, What, When, Where, How Much, and Why probate questions will continue to bedevil you.
 However, probate laws protect the families to ensure that the probate transactions are handled smoothly and legally, of course.
 Beyond that, we do not recommend a DIY approach to a probate sale.
 Having counsel from trustworthy probate lawyers and incredibly friendly and experienced probate real estate professionals (like The CREM Group) will let you tiptoe through the tulips of probate with fewer hassles, and hopefully with an equitable result for the whole family facing the loss of their loved ones.